Learn how to apply as a:

 Pre-departure and arrival

-Congratulations and Welcome to the University of Wisconsin-La Crosse!
+Congratulations and welcome to UW-La Crosse!

 The university, campus community and the International Education & Engagement Office look forward to welcoming you to our campus.

 - If you have been admitted for the Fall 2017 semester, submit your arrival information here.

 - Please note that International Student Orientation is mandatory!
 Arrange your travel plans with this in mind.

 Below you will find helpful information for your journey to UWL.
 If you are transferring from another institution in the US, scroll down to the next section.
 If you have any questions, please feel free to contact us.